Battle of Belleau Wood: Aftermath

 United States forces suffered 9,777 casualties, included 1,811 killed.
 Many are buried in the nearby Aisne-Marne American Cemetery.
-There is no clear information on the number of German soldiers killed, although 1,600 were taken prisoner.
+Less clear is the number of German casualties, estimated to be over 10,000, with 1,600 taken prisoner.

 After the battle, the French renamed the wood Bois de la Brigade de Marine ('Wood of the Marine Brigade') in honor of the Marines' tenacity.
-The French government also later awarded the 5th and 6th Marine Regiments and the 6th Machine Gun Battalion the Croix de guerre.
+The French government also later awarded the 5th and 6th Marine Regiments, the 6th Machine Gun Battalion, and the U.S. Army's 2nd Engineers the Croix de guerre.
 An official German report classified the Marines as "vigorous, self-confident, and remarkable marksmen ..."
 General Pershing—commander of the AEF—said, "The deadliest weapon in the world is a United States Marine and his rifle."
-Pershing also said "the Battle of Belleau Wood was for the U.S. the biggest battle since Appomattox and the most considerable engagement American troops had ever had with a foreign enemy."
+Pershing also said, "the Battle of Belleau Wood was for the U.S. the biggest battle since Appomattox and the most considerable engagement American troops had ever had with a foreign enemy."

+There were 10 Medals of Honor awarded to nine Marines and a Navy hospital apprentice, plus several Navy Crosses to Marine and Navy personnel and Distinguished Service Crosses to soldiers in the 2nd Engineers and 7th U.S. Infantry.

 Legend and lore has it that the Germans used the term Teufelshunde ('devil dogs') for the Marines.
 However, this has not been confirmed, as the term was not commonly known in contemporary German.
 The closest common German term would be Höllenhunde which means 'hellhound'.
 Regardless of the term's origin, ten years after the battle, Lieutenant Colonel Ernst Otto, from the Historical Section of the German Army, wrote of the Marine Corps: "Their fiery advance and great tenacity were well recognized by their opponents."